SSL Walkthrough for Standalone Domain

 Provisioning the Order

-When the a Client makes an order for a SSL certificate on a domain they don't already have registered with you, an order will be made just like for any other product.
+When the a client orders an SSL certificate on a domain they haven't registered with you, an order will be made as normal.

 Configuring the order

-Payment for the order from the client will automatically trigger the automation via Email but you can choose to provision the order and configure it with the service management section shown below before receiving payment if you choose.
+By default, WHMCS performs configuration automatically on payment.However, if you wish, you can choose to provision the order and configure it before payment using the service management section below.
 Once you have accepted the order, you will be able to access the product tab for the new SSL certificate by clicking the Product/Service link in the order.

 You can view the service in the Service Management section of the Products/Services tab of the client profile.

 When configuring the DCV option, you will need to generate a CSR manually through the hosting control panel you use.
 For example, you can find a guide for doing this in cPanel & WHM here.

 Email Client Link to Configure